thijsfranck/the-dynamic-typists/README.md

 Welcome to the code repository of `The Dynamic Typists` for the Python Discord Code Jam 2023!

 We are pleased to share our version of an image-based **CAPTCHA** application.
-In light of recent advancements in large language models, many conventional CAPTCHA tests have started to fall short in determining the authenticity of a user.
-This inadequacy poses significant challenges for websites and APIs that aim to deter malicious activities like DDoS attacks.
+In light of recent advancements in large language models, many conventional CAPTCHA challenges have started to fall short in determining the authenticity of a user.
+This inadequacy poses significant risk for websites and APIs that aim to deter malicious activities like DDoS attacks.

 Our CAPTCHA approach introduces **multifaceted challenges** that necessitate the *unscrambling* of an image, coupled with the *identification of a code* that becomes evident only upon successful unscrambling.
 These combined steps present a more robust barrier against AI-driven attacks on the web.